 (ii) a person has under a law of the Commonwealth, a State or a Territory (other than an unwritten law).

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 Note: For rules relating to representations as to the country of origin of goods, see Part 5-3.

 (2) For the purposes of applying subsection (1) in relation to a proceeding concerning a representation of a kind referred to in subsection (1)(e) or (f), the representation is taken to be misleading unless evidence is adduced to the contrary.